When Can We Answer Queries Using Result-Bounded Data Interfaces?

 This article is based on the conference paper~\cite{confpaper}.
 In addition to providing full proofs for the major results of \cite{confpaper}, in the appendix to this work we give a number of supplementary results, showing the generality of the methods.
-One theorem in \cite{confpaper} states an exponential upper bound for a certain problem, while here we present only a doubly-exponential upper bound for the same problem (see Theorem~\ref{thm:deciduidfd}).
-We believe that the finer bound holds, using the argument sketched in \cite{confpaper}, but it requires a much more elaborate development of the linearization method to prove it in detail, which in our opinion deserves a separate treatment and exposition.
+We do not include all results claimed in the conference paper.
+In particular, the conference paper claims results also for the finite variant of the answerability problem with result bounds.
+While we believe these results hold, the proofs in the submission are flawed, and thus we make no such claims in this work, dealing only with the unrestricted variant.